politicalrev/political-revolution.com/docs/INSTALLATION.md

 # Political Revolution Website Developer Installation Guide

 This file describes the steps needed to install a working developer environment on your local machine so you can begin contributing to the Political Revolution website.
+If you encounter any problems during the setup process, check our [troubleshooting guide](https://github.com/politicalrev/political-revolution.com/blob/master/docs/TROUBLESHOOTING.md).

 1. **Install Docker Engine.** The local development server is entirely assembled using [docker-compose](https://docs.docker.com/compose/), so this is the only prerequisite for theme development.
 Installation is straightforward on [Mac](https://docs.docker.com/engine/installation/mac/), [Linux](https://docs.docker.com/engine/installation/), or [Windows](https://docs.docker.com/engine/installation/windows/).
 Once it's installed, open up your preferred terminal.